LOKESHCHANDRA12345/Project_Aegis_Fabric/README.md

 4. **Data compression is powerful** - Parquet achieves 80% reduction through smart encoding
 5. **Columnar storage wins for analytics** - Only read columns you need

 ---

-## 📄 License

-This project is open source and available for educational and commercial use.

----